Death by sawing: Cat Island mutiny

+Haitian revolution

 In August 1791, a great slave revolt broke out at Saint-Domingue, eventually leading to Haitian independence.
 In the process, some 4,000 white planters and their family members were massacred.
 One of the victims was a carpenter by trade, Robert.
 The rebels decided he "should die in the way of his occupation" and accordingly fastened him between two boards and sawed him apart.